pombase/website/src/docs/documentation/gocams.md

 ![Mega Model](assets/gocam-docs-mega-model.png){ .screenshot .docs-left-float loading="lazy" }

 <div>

-Note: To reduce visual complexity, chemical inputs/outputs and target genes are not shown initially.
-They can be toggled on/off in both Mega Models.
+The **Mega Model** view displays GO-CAMs in full detail, showing all intra- and inter-model connections.
+Initially, chemical inputs/outputs and target genes are hidden to reduce visual complexity — but you can toggle them on or off as needed.

 #### The "All Models Mega Model"
 Displays all curated GO-CAM models in full detail: